 All tomatoes aren’t created equal—and we believe that starts in the soil.
 When soil is healthy, it contains more microorganisms than there are stars in the sky.
-A growing number of studies suggest that boosting this microbial diversity, the priority of regenerative organic agriculture, makes fruits, vegetables, nuts, and grains more nutritious.
+A growing number of studies suggest that boosting this microbial diversity, the priority of organic and regenerative agriculture, makes fruits, vegetables, nuts, and grains more nutritious.

 The soil-nutrition link